AlanFermat/AlanFermat.github.io/_posts/2017-07-22-Neural-Network.markdown

 		<figcaption class="caption">Illustration for one layer</figcaption>
 	</div>
 	<div class="toright">
 		<p> A neuron network is a layer-by-layer structure.
-At each layer, it consists of processing elements (referred as PEs afterwards) and transfer functions. </p>
+At each layer, it consists of processing elements (referred to as PEs afterward) and transfer functions. </p>
-		<p> Usually, the first layer of a network is called input layer, the last layer is called output layer and the layers in between are hidden layers. </p>
+		<p> Usually, the first layer of a network is called the input layer, the last layer is called the output layer and the layers in between are hidden layers. </p>
 		<p> The architecture of a neuron network is composed of the way that these layers combine together.
 For example, a network with 3-3-1 is a neural network where the first and second layer consist of 3 PEs and the output layer is of 1 PE.
-Note that the neural network on the left is of the topology N-1 with only two layers, one input layer and one output layer. </p>
+Note that the neural network on the left is of the topology N-1 with only two layers, one input layer, and one output layer. </p>
 	</div>
 </div>